 Confirm that the power at the destination is cabled properly with the correct connectors and verify that the network connectivity/availability is working.

-Ensure adequate power exists and has been tested.
+Ensure adequate power is available and has been tested.

-Ensure sufficient space and ventilation is available for racking
+Ensure sufficient space and ventilation are available for racking servers.

 Hardware Move Checklist – include in the project plan prerequisites and prepare a workaround for problems that could arise during the hardware relocation.

-- Is a lift gate truck required to access the shipping/receiving dock?
+Is a lift gate lorry required to access the shipping/receiving dock?

-- Is there a restriction on truck distance from the building?
+Is there a restriction on the lorry’s distance from the building?

-- Is there an area for packaging and un-packaging in both data centers?
+Is there an area for packing and unpacking in both data centres?

 Prerequisites: Project Plan Tasks

-It’s almost go time – and the task list below should be included in your project plan.
+It’s almost time to go and the task list below should be included in your project plan.

-- New cabling in the new data center should already be labeled at this point.
+New cabling in the new data centre should already be labelled at this point.